Avis Budget Cure Kids 1000

 Are we able to generate our own media attention?

-Yes, of course.
-The rally creates a lot of media attention and we welcome all the help we can get.
-We have prepared media tips and materials to help teams generate their own publicity – please check the team’s resource section once you are confirmed.
+Yes, and we welcome all the help we can get.
+We have prepared media tips and materials to help teams generate their own publicity.
 Your social media networks are also very important to the rally.

 Are the teams covered under Avis Budget or Cure Kids Public Liability Insurance?